MicrosoftDocs/Devices-docs/surface-hub/accessibility-surface-hub.md

 ## Closed captions

-Windows lets you customize things like the color, transparency and size of closed captions.
+Customize things like the color, transparency and size of closed captions.

 - Color: White, black, red, green, blue, yellow, magenta, and cyan
 - Transparency: opaque, translucent, semitransparent, and transparent